• Skip to primary navigation

 independent retailer QR codeTry It!
 Scan the QR code to tell us that you would like to see QR codes in ads and articles in Independent Retailer Magazine.
 As a bonus you will find our expert guide on how to create QR Codes for your business.

-Category: Ecommerce Tags: how to, marketing, November 2012 Issue, small business, smart phones
+how to marketing November 2012 Issue small business smart phones

 Sign Up for Buyer Updates